taasbaba/HiConDesign/README.md

 - **Responsibilities**:
   - Store temporary game state information in Redis for quick access.
   - Persist important game data to a database for long-term storage and analysis.

-### 2. Additional Game Servers
-- **Purpose**: Scale the game horizontally by adding more Game Servers as needed.
-- **Load Balancing**: Managed by the Gate Server to distribute players evenly across available Game Servers.

 ## Monster Attack Mechanism